kaizau/an-http-story/README.md

 Monetization](https://js13kgames.com/webmonetization) categories.

-Given the use of experimental APIs, it's only intended for desktop and VR
+Given the use of experimental APIs, it's only intended for desktop and VR browsers.
+Confirmed to work on:
-browsers:

-- Oculus Browser (Quest) - VR controls, but no speech synthesis
+- Oculus Browser, Firefox Reality (Quest) - VR controls, but no speech synthesis
 - Firefox 81+ - Keyboard and mouse
 - Chrome 84+ - Keyboard and mouse